TheMuntu/fellowship-handbook/language.md

 # Language
-It's best that we have realistc expectation about learning Russian, that will save us lots of time and avoid confusion give [this](https://web.archive.org/web/20191130195821/https://www.reddit.com/r/russian/comments/bzqz08/the_russian_learning_journey_tips_truths_myths/)  a read first.
+It's best that we have realistic expectations about learning Russian, that will save us lots of time and avoid confusion.
+Give [this](https://web.archive.org/web/20191130195821/https://www.reddit.com/r/russian/comments/bzqz08/the_russian_learning_journey_tips_truths_myths/)  a read first.

 ### General Tips From Polyglots
-- If you connect connect emotionally with the language you will have a better time learning, find your why
+- If you can connect emotionally with the language you will have a better time learning, find your way.
 - Consume your favorite media in target language.
-Get into interesting contents ASAP, listens to contents with transcripts, listens and reading go together.
-Make sure you understand before you memory, understanding is addictive
+Get into interesting content ASAP, listen to content with transcripts; listening and reading go together.
+Make sure you understand before you memorize.
+Understanding is an additive.
-- Frequency beats intensity, better to do little often than alot at once
+- Frequency beats intensity: It is better to do little often than a lot at once.
-- Do it when you feel most fresh, like in the beginning of the day.
-Have a dedicated learning time
+- Do it when you feel more comfortable, like in the beginning of the day.
+Have a dedicated learning time.
-- Invest some time in finding 3, 4 resources you like the best but focus on 1 resources at a time.
-Don't fall into the trap of monkey branching to another resource when it gets challenging
+- Invest some time in finding 3, 4 resources you like the most but focus on 1 resource at a time.
+Don't fall into the trap of monkey branching to another resource when it gets challenging.
-- Journalling in the other language and get a tutor to correct your reading
+- Journaling in the other language and get a tutor or a friend to correct your reading.
-- Learn how to say a lot with a little languages, do sentence mining, focus on sentences partterns first
+- Learn how to say a lot with a few words, do sentence mining, focus on sentences patterns first.
-- Get a tutor, having tutors are the best, if you can't find a tutor try pimsleur, [language transfer](https://www.languagetransfer.org/free-courses-1), Glosika, **Michelle Thomas Russian**, Assimil, FSI language course,... and many more, you can torrent most of the resources here from the piratebay or rutracker
+- Get a tutor: Having a tutor is one of the best to learn.
+If you can't find a tutor try pimsleur, [language transfer](https://www.languagetransfer.org/free-courses-1), [Glosika](https://ai.glossika.com/), [**Michelle Thomas Russian**](https://www.michelthomas.com/learn-russian/), [Assimil](https://www.assimil.com/en/), FSI language course,... and many more.
+You can torrent most of the resources here from the piratebay or rutracker 🤫
-- Start with the syntax then to sematic then to expression
+- Start with the syntax.
+Then, with the semantic and finally expressions.
 - It will take at least a year

 ### Resources